 We all have your own version, and now, with our various work from home situations, the opportunity for distraction and interruption has only increased.
 Things may have slowed down, but that sense of overwhelm, yep it’s still there.
-Our goal is to work smarter, not harder, so here’s 3 steps to boost your productivity, avoid having a mini-meltdown and start taking back your day.
+Our goal is to work smarter, not harder, so here are 3 steps to boost your productivity, avoid having a mini-meltdown, and start taking back your day.

 1. Take inventory

 If you’ve never taken an inventory of your time and where it’s going, that’s the first place to start.

 For the next 2-3 days, note every minute of what you’re doing – Zoom meetings, phone calls, meals, even bathroom breaks, and random conversations.
 Logging your activity for a baseline can help you determine where your time is being wasted – and help you fix it.
 You can use a desk pad to make this super easy, grab a desk pad like the Getting Stuff Done desk pad, and make a note of everything you’re doing and where your time gets spent.

 The Project Book will help you finally get a handle on your day.
 Use the timed weekly overview to plan what you need to get done, then use the Project Management section to break up your to-dos and combine it with the timed to-do list to stay on track.
 Use The Project Book to review your list of daily activities and organize them into one of the following four buckets: